One of a homeowner’s biggest concerns after a house fire should be smoke damage.

 How to Remove Smoke Damage After a House Fire

-After ventilating the home, it is time to assess the damage.
+Following the ventilation of the home, it is time to assess the damage.
+Begin by opening windows and doors to allow fresh air to circulate, reducing the smoke odor and making the environment safer for a thorough examination.
 Evaluate the extent of the smoke damage in each room and make a list of the affected items.
-Document the damage with photographs or videos for insurance purposes.
+This includes checking walls, ceilings, furniture, and personal belongings for soot and smoke residue.
+Document the damage with photographs or videos for insurance purposes, as this visual evidence can be crucial in supporting your claim.

 At this point, you can start removing soot and ash.
 Start by gently vacuuming loose soot and ash from surfaces using a vacuum cleaner with a HEPA filter or a specialized vacuum designed for fire and smoke cleanup.
 Avoid regular household vacuums as they can spread fine particles and worsen the damage.